AC Joint Injuries

 What is a separated shoulder, and how is it treated?

-What Is an AC Joint Injury (Separated Shoulder)?
+What is an AC Joint Injury (Separated Shoulder)?

-If you have an AC joint injury the common symptoms can include:
+If you have an AC joint injury, the common symptoms can include:

 • Pain in the shoulder and/or arm